-Many athletes and parents mistakenly believe that if you can’t get an athletic scholarship you can’t play in college.
-The reality is that the majority of college athletes do not have athletic scholarships, the demand is way too high and supply is way too low.
-Put simply, there are far more college athletes than there are athletic scholarships.
+Many athletes and parents mistakenly believe that if you can’t get an athletic scholarship, you can’t play in college.
+The reality is that most college athletes do not have athletic scholarships.
+The demand is way too high, and supply is way too low.
+There are far more college athletes than there are athletic scholarships.

-While coaches would love the opportunity to give every athlete a scholarship, they are limited, and unless you’re one of the top athletes in the country, don’t expect a team to give you a full athletic scholarship, a partial scholarship is more likely.
-College coaches are strictly limited to a certain number of total scholarships based on sport and level and often divide their scholarships among multiple players.
-If you aren’t offered an athletic scholarship at a college of your choice, it doesn’t mean you should give up your dream of playing in college or remove that college from your list; it just means to keep working and pushing to accomplish your dream.
+While coaches would love the opportunity to give every athlete a scholarship, they are limited.
+Unless you’re one of the country’s top athletes, don’t expect a team to provide you with a full athletic scholarship.
+A partial scholarship is more likely.
+College coaches are strictly limited to a certain number of total scholarships based on sport and level.
+Scholarships are often divided their scholarships among multiple players.
+If you aren’t offered an athletic scholarship at a college of your choice, it doesn’t mean you should give up your dream of playing in college or remove that college from your list.
+It means to keep working and pushing to accomplish your goal.

 When an Athletic Scholarship Is Not Available

-Athletic scholarships are regulated by the NCAA to specific limits per University Sport, and at many schools, Division III or Ivy League, there are no scholarships offered.
-Another factor that must be considered is whether a school actually funds the full allotment of scholarships per year.
-Just like everything else, don’t let tuition stop you from chasing your dreams – there are usually payment alternatives.
+The NCAA regulates athletic scholarships to specific limits per University Sport, and at many schools, Division III or Ivy League, there are no scholarships offered.
+Another factor that must be considered is whether a school funds the full allotment of scholarships per year.
+Like everything else, don’t let tuition stop you from chasing your dreams – there are usually payment alternatives.
 This is where you and your parents need to be creative and persistent and reach out to the school’s financial aid office.
-They can help you find options like scholarships that fit your specific skill sets and background, federal grants and loans.
+They can help you find options like scholarships that fit your specific skill sets and background, federal grants, and loans.